A Girl Must Live

-A Girl Must Live is a 1939 British romantic comedy film directed by Carol Reed that stars Margaret Lockwood, Renée Houston, Lilli Palmer, Hugh Sinclair, and Naunton Wayne.
-Based on a 1936 novel by Emery Bonett with the same title, the plot features three chorus line girls competing for the affection of a wealthy bachelor.
-It was one of a series of films Carol Reed made starring Margaret Lockwood.
+A Girl Must Live is a 1939 British romantic comedy film directed by Carol Reed and starring Margaret Lockwood, Renée Houston, Lilli Palmer, Hugh Sinclair, and Naunton Wayne.
+It was written by Frank Launder based on the 1936 novel of the same title by Emery Bonett, and was one of a series of films Reed made starring Lockwood.
+Three chorus line girls compete for the affection of a wealthy bachelor.

 Plot

 Running away from her finishing school in Switzerland, Leslie James (a false name taken from a musical star of the past) finds a room in a London boarding house.
 There she learns from two other lodgers, Gloria and Clytie, that there will be an audition for a new musical that day, at which all three win places in the chorus line.
 Gloria meanwhile, tipped off by her conman cousin Hugo who plans to make plenty of money out of the deal, has caught the eye of the bachelor Earl of Pangborough.
 Her roommate Clytie, also keen on what profit she can extract, tries to detach him at the first night party but instead of these brash blonde showgirls he prefers the quiet brunette Leslie.

 He invites the whole cast to spend the weekend at his country mansion, just so that he can get closer to Leslie.
 Despite spirited competition from Gloria and Clytie, manipulation from Hugo, and hostility from the Earl's aunt, she keeps his interest.
 Terrified however that she will be exposed as a runaway schoolgirl using a false name, she flees the house in the middle of the night.
 Abandoning his guests, the Earl gives chase and his pursuit ends with the two marrying.